prime-optimal/pysmashgg/README.md

 - Interactive selection option

 For tournament results:
-1. Tournament information (name, location, date, number of entrants)
+1. Tournament information:
+   - Name and direct URL to tournament page
+   - Location (city, state or "Online")
+   - Date range
+   - Number of entrants
+   - Tournament organizer name and ID
 2. List of events in the tournament
 3. Top 8 results for each event, including total participant count